deepak-sekarbabu-coder/apargo/src/components/README.md

 - Use the centralized dialog and form validation patterns
 - Keep feature logic within feature folders; use `ui/` for generic elements
 - Follow mobile-first and accessibility best practices
+- Debug components should only be shown in development mode

 ## See Also